 What is the time commitment for a Guardian ad Litem volunteer?

 The initial training program takes 30 hours to complete, usually in the evenings or on the weekends.
-After you are assigned a case, you will spend on average eight hours per month interviewing parties, reviewing reports, attending court (if scheduled that month), and visiting with the child.
-The time commitment varies from case to case.
+Achieving permanence is the ultimate goal of Guardian ad Litem advocacy, and the time commitment needed to reach permanence varies from case to case.
+You'll spend time each month interviewing parties, reviewing reports, attending court (if scheduled that month), and visiting with the child.

 Could I be sued for my work in court?